vstconsulting/polemarch/doc/gui.rst

 .. image:: gui_screenshots/execute_module_2.png

 So, let's execute our first task on Polemarch!
-To do it click on "exec" button.
+To do it click on "execute" button.

 When status of your module execution changes to "OK" you will see the next page: